Faster Born probability estimation via gate merging and frame optimisation: Main results

 where $\boldsymbol{\cal G}$ and $\boldsymbol{\cal G}'$ are frame sets that represent gates $U,V$ and $UV$. \end{theorem} \begin{proof} The first inequality holds since $\boldsymbol{\cal G}$ is one specific choice of the optimisation variable set $\boldsymbol{\cal G}'$.
 The second inequality is due to Observation~\ref{obs:merge_gates} in the next section. \end{proof} Theorem~\ref{thm:MainStatement} motivates us to introduce two sub-routines applicable to any quasi-probability estimation algorithm with runtime cost determined by the circuit negativity.

-The second inequality in Theorem~\ref{thm:MainStatement} suggests that merging two gates into one is always advantageous in minimising the total negativity.
+The second inequality in Theorem~\ref{thm:MainStatement} suggests that merging two gates into one is generally advantageous in minimising the total negativity.
 This leads to the first pre-processing sub-routine, \textit{gate merging}.
 The inequality is independent of the specific frame parametrisation and can be directly extended to an arbitrary number of gates.
 The trade-off is that the merged gate may be of a larger size.
 For example, if $U$ and $V$ are 2-qudit gates sharing one wire between them, gate $VU$ will be a 3-qudit gate.
 The dimension of the merged gate increases exponentially as the number of qudits involved becomes larger, hence one should truncate the maximum number of qudits acted on by the merged gates, which we define as the spatial parameter $n$.

-The first inequality in Theorem~\ref{thm:MainStatement} states that we can always reduce the total negativity of two gates in sequence by optimising the frames of the phase spaces shared between them.
-This leads to the second sub-routine, \textit{dynamic frame optimisation}.
+The first inequality in Theorem~\ref{thm:MainStatement} states that, unless the frames between two gates in sequence are already optimal, we can always reduce the total negativity of the two gates by optimising the frames they share.
+This leads to the second sub-routine, \textit{frame optimisation}.
 The optimisation can be directly generalised to a circuit block $\mathbf{B}$ containing a sequence of $\ell$ frames $\boldsymbol{\calG}$ by simultaneously optimising all the frames in the block, $\min_{\boldsymbol{\calG}} N_{\mathbf{B}}(\boldsymbol{\calG})$.
 The temporal parameter $\ell$ is the number of frames to be optimised in one optimisation cycle.
-The optimisation is \emph{dynamic} in the sense that every optimisation cycle optimises the frames within a block, taking as an initial state the optimised frames obtained from the previous cycle.
+The optimisation takes place iteratively in the sense that every optimisation cycle optimises the frames within a block, taking as an initial state the optimised frames obtained from the previous cycle.
 This ensures that negativity cannot increase above its initial value, no matter how many optimisation cycles occur.

 Given fixed values for the truncation parameters $n,\ell$, we show in the following two sections that the total runtime $\tau$ of our routine is polynomial in the number of circuit components,

 In general, larger $n$ or $\ell$ give larger negativity reduction at the cost of additional classical computation.